 Some days, you might jump out of bed before your alarm even goes off, get in an early sweat session, and make yourself a breakfast of champions — all before you get to the office.
 On other days, you may have to hit the snooze button way too many times before you finally drag yourself out of bed and have to rush just to get to work on time.
 We probably don’t have to tell you that the way you start your morning sets the tone for the rest of the day.
-Follow these smart strategies to ace your morning routine that will set you up for success.
+Follow these smart strategies to build a morning routine that will set you up for success.

 Skip the snooze button.

+Building a morning routine actually starts the night before.
 When you’re late to work in the morning, chances are the snooze button had something to do with it.
 To fix that problem, try going to bed earlier and earlier, until you find a bedtime that allows you to wake up feeling rested.
 After you find a bedtime that works for you, stick with it!
 Skipping snooze means you’ll get quality sleep — instead of just a few minutes that won’t help you feel rested — and you’ll wake up energized and ready to take on the day.

 Create a to-do list.